Ozark IntelligenceOZARKINTELLIGENCE

 No-Show Prevention

-No-show rates cost US healthcare an estimated $150 billion per year.
-AI scheduling with intelligent reminders — text, email, and phone — reduces no-shows by 30–50%.
+Patient no-shows cost the U.S. healthcare industry roughly $150 billion per year, with an average no-show rate that climbed back to nearly 7% in 2023.[2]
+AI scheduling with intelligent reminders: text, email, and phone: reduces no-shows by 30–50%.
 The system learns which patients need which reminder type, when to send them, and when to offer rescheduling instead of another nudge.

 Prior Authorization Automation